Skip to main content

 The bottom line

 Mixing high and low fashion for an old money wardrobe is not about tricking people.
 It is about dressing with discipline.
-Use CNFans Spreadsheet finds for clean, supportive staples.
+Use 100buy Spreadsheet finds for clean, supportive staples.
 Spend more on the items that take abuse, shape the silhouette, or reveal quality fast.
 Keep logos quiet, colors consistent, and fit sharp.

 If you want one practical recommendation to start with, buy a light blue oxford shirt, cream pleated trousers, and a beige knit from the spreadsheet, then wear them with the best loafers and coat you already own.
 If that combination looks natural on you, build from there instead of chasing the whole aesthetic in one order.